solestormcat-corp/SoleStormCatPY/README.md

 Since all operating systems are differnt, some use certain apps, while some do not.
 Some apps are located in different locations on the systems.
 Windows puts the files for the app in different places due to user restrictions.
 This makes it impossible for all apps to be supported!

 Sometimes, these systems put these files in the in the user's directory, and SoleStormCat Corp does not know how to fix this for apps on Windows machines (Linux and Mac use `~` as the home directory.)

+## Interactive Shell
+The Interactive Shell is an intercative terminal developed by SoleStormCat Corp.
+It holds custom commands, along with being able to use system commands!

+### How to Use
+There are two ways to open the interactive shell.
+The first being a blank shell, and the second opening the shell with a command.
+To open a blank shell, use `SoleStormCatPY.interactiveShell.shellOpen()`.
+To open a command shell, use `SoleStormCatPY.interactiveShell.shellUse('command')`.

+### Currently Supported commands
+The commands that are custom made are below:

+#### help
+`help` is a command that shows all the active commands that are made by SoleStormCat.
+To find system commands, run `help --os`.
+To find help for specific modules, run `help -m name` (with name being the module name.)

+#### sscpy
+`sscpy` is the opener for SoleStormCatPY.
+To open SoleStormCatPY in GUI, run `sscpy --gui`.

+#### python
+`python` is a coding platform developed by the Python Software Foundation.

+#### web
+`web` utilizes the SoleStormCatPY `webOpen` module to use a web browser.
+You can run `web --tk` to use a `tkinter` window for the URL asker.
+You can run `web --df` to use your defult browser.